Adrian93EH3/Fitness-Tracker/README.md

 ## Dashboard

 * The dashboard is separate from the "Fitness Tracker" in the navigational bar.
-It will display several graphs.
-One graph will show your weekly progress relating to duration and intensity.
-Another graph will separate the workouts and the lbs along with reps and sets.
+It will display several graphs ranging from, reps, sets, the weight (in lbs) used in the workouts, duration and much more.

 ## Business Context